-The final exam will be cumulative, incorporating topics covered throughout the semester.
+The final will be designed to be completed in a 2-hour time period, but you may take the full 3-hour period if you wish.
+The final exam will be very similar to individual hour exams in style and format.
+It will contain a mix of problems of varying degrees of difficulty.
 Some problems might include qualitative as well as quantitative questions.
 Some problems may focus on a single topic or chapter, while others may include topics from several different chapters.
 Consult the syllabus for the specific list of topics.